Norwescon 1 Program Book

 8:30 PM - Guest-of-Honor Reading: Theodore Sturgeon reads from an unpublished work.

-9:00 PM - Dead-Sasquatch Party in Hospitality Suite (Rms 207/209)
+9:00 PM - Dead-Sasquatch Party in Hospitality Suite(Rms 207/209)

-[address omitted]
+[address redacted]

-Cassettes - $4 per 90 minutes
+CASSETTES - $4 per 90 Minutes

-Reel to Reel - $12 per 6 hours (Minimum order)
+REEL TO REEL - $12 per 6 Hours (Minimum order)

-AD: There is no truth to the rumor…
+There is no truth to the rumor...

 that Seattle would be a bad place to hold the World Science Fiction Convention in 1981 because there’s bigfoots in the basement.

-You see, in 1889, Seattle had a fire so big, it made the little thingie that Mrs. O’Leary’s cow started in Chicago look like a weenie roast.
+You see, in 1889, Seattle had a fire so big it made the little thingie that Mrs. O’Leary's cow started in Chicago look like a weenie roast.
 They decided to clean up the mess by burying the old city and starting again, from the ground up.
+Well, somebody's been spreading stories that there's a race of troglodyte inhabitants in the famous Seattle Underground who come out at night to forage for nuts and berries, and that they are responsible for the numerous Sasquatch sightings of late.

-They’re probably spreading those rumors because they can’t find anything else negatory to say about Seattle’s bid…with a better-than-adequate site reserved, con-committee experience on no less than eleven previous Worldcons at this writing…and we do not have Bigfoots in the basement!
+They're probably spreading these rumors because they can't find anything else negatory to say about Seattle's bid...with a better-than-adequate site reserved, con-committee experience on no less than eleven previous Worldcons at this writing... and we do not have Bigfoots in the basement!
+But we do have a good convention in planning.
+Write to: WORLDCON SEATTLE 1981

 Pre-supporting memberships $1.00 or 6,000 lbs. of nuts and berries.